agraef/midizap/README.md

 CP[16] C0
 ~~~

 In contrast to standard data translations, there's no increment flag here, so the translation does *not* indicate an incremental change of the input value.
-Instead, the step size on the left-hand side is actually treated as a *modulus*, in order to decompose the input value into two separate quantities, *quotient* and *remainder*.
+Instead, mod translations always work with *absolute* values, and the step size on the left-hand side is treated as a *modulus* to decompose the input value into two separate quantities, *quotient* and *remainder*.
 Only the latter becomes the value of the output message, while the former is used as an *offset* to modify the output message.
 (Note that `CP` and `PB` messages don't have a modifiable offset, so if you use these on the output side of a mod translation, the offset part of the input value will be ignored. `PC` messages, on the other hand, lack the parameter value, so in this case the remainder value will be disregarded instead.)

 In order to describe more precisely how this works, let's assume an input value *v* and a modulus *k*.
 We divide *v* by *k*, yielding the quotient (offset) *q* = *v* div *k* and the remainder (value) *r* =  *v* mod *k*.
 E.g., with *k* = 16 and *v* = 21, you'll get *q* = 1 and *r* = 5 (21 divided by 16 yields 1 with a remainder of 5).
 The calculated offset *q* is then applied to the note itself, and the remainder *r* becomes the velocity of that note.
 So in the example above the output would be the note `C#0` (`C0` offset by 1) with a velocity of 5.
 On the APCmini, this message will light up the second button in the bottom row of the 8x8 grid in yellow.

-This transformation is surprisingly versatile, and there are some variations of the syntax which make it even more flexible.
-The extended MIDI syntax being used here is described by the following grammar rules (please also refer to Section *MIDI Message Notation* for the rest of the MIDI syntax):
+This transformation is surprisingly versatile, and there are some extensions of the MIDI syntax which make it even more flexible.
+These extensions are only available in mod translations.
+They are described by the following grammar rules (please also refer to Section *MIDI Message Notation* for the rest of the grammar rules for the MIDI syntax):

 ~~~
 token ::= msg [ steps ] [ "-" number] [ flag ]